lsst-dm/dmtn-224/index.rst

 SQR-039_
     Problem statement and proposed redesign for the identity management system.
-    This document contains a detailed discussion of the decision not to use abbr:`JWTs (JSON Web Tokens)` in the authentication system, and to keep authorization information such as group credentials out of the authentication tokens.
+    This document contains a detailed discussion of the decision not to use :abbr:`JWTs (JSON Web Tokens)` in the authentication system, and to keep authorization information such as group credentials out of the authentication tokens.

     This is currently the operative design document for the identity management system, although portions of this document are obsolete.
     It will be replaced with a revised design document in the future.